mpourmpoulis/PythonVoiceCodingPlugin/README.md

 In case you have never heard about voice programming before, you should definitely check out [Caster](https://caster.readthedocs.io/en/latest/), [dragonfly](https://dragonfly2.readthedocs.io/en/latest/introduction.html) and [Talon](https://talonvoice.com/).

+CRITICAL UPDATE: My sincerest apologies but up to release 0.1.1 a subtle yet critical installation step was not documented, which may have prevented you from using the plug-in altogether!
+You can find more information [here](https://github.com/mpourmpoulis/PythonVoiceCodingPlugin/issues/15) but release 0.1.2 should make that installation step redundant for most users, so simply upgrading  and [replacing the grammar files](https://github.com/mpourmpoulis/PythonVoiceCodingPlugin/issues/14) should be enough without any further action on your part!
+Many thanks to LexiconCode for pointing this out!

 ![](doc/gif/big37.gif)